Pushkarm029/insta-clone-app/README.md

     ```shell
     $ npm install
     ```
-4. To start the application
+4. To start the application on localhost
     ```shell
     $ npm start
     ```
-5. To Deploy the application
+5. To Deploy the application on Github Pages
     ```shell
     $ npm run deploy
     ```